mehmedalijaK/mehmedalijaK/README.md

 - Studying
 - I'm a knowledge seeker & I love to learn new 💻 _Technologies_.
-- 👯 I’m looking to collaborate on Web Dev projects

 <!--
 **mehmedalijaK/mehmedalijaK** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.